AdobeDocs/experience-manager-64.en/help/communities/server-customize.md

 All SocialComponentFactory classes must implement the interface `com.adobe.cq.social.scf.SocialComponentFactory`

-&#42; An implementation of SocialComponentFactory.getPriority() method should return the highest value in order for the factory to be used for the given resourceType as returned by getResourceType().
+&ast; An implementation of SocialComponentFactory.getPriority() method should return the highest value in order for the factory to be used for the given resourceType as returned by getResourceType().

 ### SocialComponentFactoryManager Interface {#socialcomponentfactorymanager-interface}